woodp/architecture-center/docs/guide/architecture-styles/microservices.md

 - **Logging**.
 Correlated logging across services can be challenging.

 - **Versioning**.
 Updates to a service must not break services that depend on it.
+Multiple services could be updated at any given time, so without careful design, you might hit backward- and forward-compatibility issues.

 - **Skillset**.
 Microservices are relatively new.
 Carefully evaluate whether the team has the skills and experience to be succesful.